Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you know your guinea pig has a soft spot for carrots, you might be wondering how many carrots you can safely feed your pig?

 Remember to introduce any new food slowly to avoid the risk of your guinea developing diarrhea.
-If their poop changes consistency or they seem to behave differently than normal, remove the new food and check that everything returns to normal.
+If their poop changes consistency or they seem to behave differently than normal, remove the new food and check in with your veterinarian.

 Most guinea pigs love the green tops of carrots, so you can include these as well.
 Just make sure these aren’t fed more than any other part of the carrot plant.